Louisville Workers’ Compensation Lawyer

 An insurance company may argue that your injury or illness is not as bad as it seems.
 To counter these claims it is important to contact an attorney to advocate on your behalf.

-Injured at Work?
-Following a workplace injury in Kentucky, the following steps are recommended:
+Following a workplace injury in Louisville, the following steps are recommended:

 - Notify a supervisor as soon as possible following the injury – One’s immediate supervisor should be notified of the accident as soon as possible.
 At a minimum, an injured employee should provide his or her employer with the following information: